+The jury that appeared to be all-white reached the verdicts after two days of deliberations.
 Lane is white, Kueng is Black and Thao is Hmong American.

 Chauvin and Thao went to the scene to help rookies Kueng and Lane after they responded to a call that Floyd used a counterfeit $20 bill at a corner store.
 Floyd struggled with officers as they tried to put him in a police SUV.

 During the monthlong federal trial, prosecutors sought to show that the officers violated their training, including when they failed to move Floyd or give him CPR.
 Prosecutors argued that Floyd’s condition was so serious that even bystanders without basic medical training could see he needed help.

 The defense said their training was inadequate.
 Kueng and Lane both said they deferred to Chauvin as the senior officer at the scene.
 Thao testified that he relied on the other officers to care for Floyd’s medical needs as his attention was elsewhere.

 Attorneys for the Floyd family said in a statement that the verdicts underscore the need for police departments nationwide to expand programs that encourage officers to stop other officers from using excessive force.

 “These officers tried to devise any excuse that could let them wash the blood from their hands, but following these verdicts George’s blood will forever stain them,” the statement said.

 Lane, Kueng and Thao also face a separate trial in June on state charges alleging that they aided and abetted murder and manslaughter.